JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: yes the principled BSDF thing

 NS: yes
-NS: so that control pannel is the most confusing thing in blender
+NS: so that control panel is the most confusing thing in blender
-NS: on the left side there si a lot of icons
+NS: on the left side there are a lot of icons

 JR: :) i agree so far :)